Law of First Mention/ Clean & Unclean

 Eze 44:23 And they shall teach my people the difference between the holy and profane, and cause them to discern between the unclean and the clean.

 1Thessalonians 4:7 “For God has not called us unto “uncleanness” but unto holiness.”
 When most Christians read this they fail to apply the principle of “first mention”.
-In spite of the fact that the uncleanis contrasted to holiness, they wrongly assume that the writer of Thessalonians meant something else, something other than what YHVH clearly indicated in the Torah.
+In spite of the fact that unclean is contrasted to holiness, they wrongly assume that the writer of Thessalonians meant something other than what YHVH clearly laid out in the Torah.

 Rom 6:19 “I speak after the manner of men because of the infirmity of your flesh: for as you have yielded your members servants to “uncleanness” and to “iniquity”(anomia: literally lawlessness) unto iniquity (lawlessness); even so now yield your members servants to righteousness unto holiness.”
 In this passage again uncleanness is contrasted to holiness and linked to lawlessness.
 But somehow most Christians fail to make the connection.